-- Identify and advocate for the best interest of the child by obtaining first hand a clear understanding of the needs and situation of the child, by conducting an ongoing review of all relevant documents and records and by interviewing the child, parents, social workers, teachers and other persons to determine the facts and circumstances of the child's situation. - 2.
-Have regular and sufficient in-person contact with the child where they live to ensure indepth knowledge of the case and make fact-based recommendations to the court.
+- 4. Have regular and sufficient in-person contact with the child where they live to ensure indepth knowledge of the case and make fact-based recommendations to the court.
 The CASA volunteer shall meet in-person with the child once every thirty (30) days at a minimum.
 An exception may be granted: - a.
 If the child(ren) are placed more than 2 but less than 3 driving hours away, CASA will meet in person with the child(ren) at least once every three months; - b.
-If the child(ren) are placed more than 3 driving hours away, CASA will meet in person with the child(ren) at least once every six months. - 3.
-In addition to in-person contact, the advocate will have other types of monthly age appropriate contact with the child(ren) including telephone calls, emails, video conferencing and letters as applicable for the child's age and interests. - 4.
+If the child(ren) are placed more than 3 driving hours away, CASA will meet in person with the child(ren) at least once every six months. - 5.
+In addition to in-person contact, the advocate will have other types of monthly ageappropriate contact with the child(ren) including telephone calls, emails, video conferencing and letters as applicable for the child's age and interests. - 6.
+For any child not seen by an advocate within the prescribed time, without an approved exception, program staff must see the child within 10 days. - 7.
 Meet in person with the child's primary placement provider, in a timely manner, after placement occurs.
-Communicate with the placement provider at least once per month thereafter for the duration of the child's case. - 5.
-Maintain complete records about the case, including appointments, interviews and information gathered about the child and the child's life circumstances and return all records to the program after the case is closed. - 6.
-Record volunteer hours and miles by updating online case database by the last day of each month. - 7.
-Communicate with the DFPS caseworker after appointment and at least one time per month for the duration of the case. - 8.
-Communicate at least once monthly with CASA supervisor and participate in case conferences as scheduled. - 9.
-Appear at and participate in all case-related meetings and hearings to advocate for the child's best interests and provide testimony as needed.

-- 10. Provide at every hearing, reports which include findings and recommendations, including specific recommendations for appropriate services for the child and, when appropriate, the child's family. - 11.
-Submit court reports a minimum of 20 working days or 4 weeks before hearings to be reviewed by Supervisor and processed by the CASA office and submitted to court. - 12.
+Communicate with the placement provider at least once per month thereafter for the duration of the child's case. - 8.
+Maintain complete records about the case, including appointments, interviews and information gathered about the child and the child's life circumstances and return all records to the program after the case is closed. - 9.
+Record volunteer hours and miles by updating online case database by the last day of each month. - 10.
+Communicate with the DFPS caseworker after appointment and at least one time per month for the duration of the case. - 11.
+Communicate at least once monthly with CASA supervisor and participate in case conferences as scheduled. - 12.
+Appear at and participate in all case-related meetings and hearings to advocate for the child's best interests and provide testimony as needed. - 13.
+Provide at every hearing, reports which include findings and recommendations, including specific recommendations for appropriate services for the child and, when appropriate, the child's family. - 14.
+Submit court reports a minimum of 20 working days or 4 weeks before hearings to be reviewed by Supervisor and processed by the CASA office and submitted to court. - 15.
+Make recommendations for services for the child and the child's family, including referrals to existing community services.
 Discuss court reports with Advocate Supervisor prior to preparing report.
-An advocate supervisor may not alter a report without the knowledge or consent of the volunteer. - 13.
+An advocate supervisor may not alter a report without the knowledge or consent of the volunteer. - 16.
 Encourage families to utilize resources and services offered.
-Advocate for the child's best interests in the community through regular contact with attorney ad litem, mental health, educational and other community systems to assure that the child's needs in these areas are met and seek cooperative solutions by acting as a facilitator among parties. - 14.
+Advocate for the child's best interests in the community through regular contact with attorney ad litem, mental health, educational and other community systems to assure that the child's needs in these areas are met and seek cooperative solutions by acting as a facilitator among parties. - 17.
 Monitor the case to ensure court orders are being carried out, and that services to the child are being furnished and placement is appropriate.
-Determine the child(ren)'s permanent plan, access the educational portfolio and health passport and make recommendations regarding permanency, and education and medical services, as appropriate. - 15.
-Familiarize self and communicate with group home, residential treatment center, foster homes, relatives and parents where children may be placed to ensure it is relevant to child's best interests.
-May provide additional sibling visits. - 16.
-Advocate for permanency for the child(ren) whether that means returning to the home of a family member, freeing for adoption, or finding a long term permanent, stable placement. - 17.
-Maintain confidentiality of case information at all times and complete online case acceptance form to be uploaded in case and volunteer profile in Optima database.
+Determine the child(ren)'s permanent plan, access the educational portfolio and health passport and make